andersy005/xdev-projects/projects/construction/projspec_repo2singularity.md

 Despite these challenges, there's hope that we can re-purpose some key pieces of BinderHub, and be able to get *BinderHub-like functionality on HPC*.
 [Yuvi Panda](https://github.com/yuvipanda) suggested breaking BinderHub down into two components:

 1. Dynamic image building from a git repository.
 One way to accomplish this on an HPC system is to swap Docker with some HPC compatible container/image builder.
-For example [Singularity](https://github.com/hpcng/singularity), [Shifter](https://github.com/NERSC/shifter), [Charliecloud](https://github.com/hpc/charliecloud).
+For example [Singularity](https://github.com/hpcng/singularity), [Shifter](https://github.com/NERSC/shifter), or [Charliecloud](https://github.com/hpc/charliecloud).
 2. Launching an interactive web application from inside the image.
 This involves some work on JupyterHub's side.

 This project is going to address the first point (1): **Dynamic image building from a git repository**.
 Since singularity containers are currently supported on Cheyenne (`module load singularity/3.3.0`), this project will implement **repo2singularity**, a sister project of repo2docker that will allow users to turn git repos into singularity images that can be run on Cheyenne, Casper or other HPC systems that support singularity containers.